DECAF/redaxo_piwik_tracker/README.md

 * Adds the tracking code to the website, either as JavaScript snippet or PHP include.
 * Shows graphical statistics on the REDAXO backend being focused on essential output per default (last 14 days’ visits) but also being quite configurable.
 * Adds a direct link on your Piwik installation with an auto login feature (optional).
+* Does not track REDAXO authors.
+Either when session has ended (cookie).

 ### Requirements: